AMERICAN RHODODENDRON SOCIETY

 Such agreement should clearly specify the location of the test garden, the responsibility of the chapter and the garden management, the provisions for care of the plants, and accessibility and methods to be used to prevent theft.
 A copy of the agreement should be available, on request, to anyone contemplating entering plants for test.

-Before plants are accepted for test, an agreement should be signed by the person entering the plants clearly stating whether or not they shall be returned to him and specifically absolving the chapter and the Society from any liability if plants should be stolen or injured in any way, or if propagating material should be stolen.
+Before plants are accepted for test, an agreement should be signed by the person entering the plants clearly stating whether or not they shall be returned to them and specifically absolving the chapter and the Society from any liability if plants should be stolen or injured in any way, or if propagating material should be stolen.

 Free access by the general public is not necessary and may be undesirable.
 Adequate and continuing care of the plants and provision for free access by the proper persons are most important.

-The local test garden committee should have authority to turn down plants to exclude certain pests, or where a breeder may want to enter several similar plants and have the judges do the "selecting" which he should do.
+The local test garden committee should have authority to turn down plants to exclude certain pests, or where a breeder may want to enter several similar plants and have the judges do the "selecting" which he/she should do.

 The matter of entry fees is left to the local committee with the suggestion that none be collected.
 If high, they will tend to discourage entries; if low, they will be of little value and a nuisance to collect and administer.